 - Harassing or injuring another person or group

 - Committing violations of NYIT policies, rules or regulations or engaging in behaviors that interfere with the orderly functions of an office or organization.
-These acts are subject to immediate termination and disciplinary action through the Office of the Dean of Campus Life.
+These acts are subject to immediate termination and disciplinary action through the Office of the Dean of Students.

 - Removing or releasing confidential or secure documents, files, or records